P. N. Rowe

-Peter Noël Rowe FREng FIChemE, (25 December 1919 - 27 April 2014)) was a Ramsay professor of chemical engineering at University College London and former president of the Institution of Chemical Engineers.
+Peter Noël Rowe (25 December 1919 - 27 April 2014)) was a Ramsay professor of chemical engineering at University College London and former president of the Institution of Chemical Engineers.

 Education and career

 Rowe attended Preston Grammar School, before leaving to become a technician.
 During World War II, Rowe worked for the RAF, and did a part time HNC in mechanical engineering with Liverpool Technical College.